Walter de la Haye: Family

 He married Alice le Bret of Knocktopher, widow of Milo le Bret: she held the Knocktopher estate as her dower.
 They had two sons and a daughter.
-His son William was High Sheriff of County Waterford in his turn; his younger son Roger was a priest, who was presented to the living of Kilmeadan by King Edward I, and also acted as his father's Deputy as Escheator.
-His daughter married a man of bad character, against whom serious crimes including rape and kidnapping were alleged.
+His son William was High Sheriff of County Waterford in his turn, and his younger son Roger was a priest, who was presented to the living of Kilmeadan by King Edward I, and also acted as his father's Deputy as Escheator.
+His daughter Sibilla married Herbert de Marisco, a man of bad character, against whom serious crimes including rape and kidnapping were alleged.
+It seems that the penalty if he was found guilty of these crimes would be a fine, for which Haye stood guarantor.

 The family seems to have died out within a generation or two.
 Edmund le Bret, who surrendered his interest in the family lands at Knocktopher, County Kilkenny in about 1292 to Haye, was his stepson, Alice's son by her previous marriage to Milo le Bret.